Friday, July 14, 2023

 By all of this, Cowboy Bebop held more successfully to the core of cyberpunk than most works which deliberately cling to the label.
 Remember this is a genre about losers, and this is precisely why it gained such traction, a harsh dose of realism belying the '80s and '90s naive fables of upward mobility and infinite improvement, fed by survivorship bias.
 Cyberpunk initially appealed to those who realized no amount of personal worth or ability or effort would make the lions share, who saw they would be left in the dust no matter how fast they can run in a world where others can simply buy racecars, and the dust may never again settle.
 Philip K. Dick grasped the public's subconscious need to acknowledge the increasing futility of personal competition beautifully in Do Androids Dream of Electric Sheep, the hollow victories in impossibly mismatched conflicts.
 The genre's most famous iteration, Neuromancer, confirmed the centrality of loser protagonists.
 Skilled losers, smart losers, wise losers, determined losers... but nonetheless losers.

-Just remember how Molly's grand entrance is resolved, and realize THAT, not her chrome peepers or slick manicure, are what made her one of the most memorable characters in fiction.
+Just remember how Molly's grand entrance is resolved, and realize THAT, not her chrome peepers or slick manicure, made her one of the most memorable characters in fiction.

 Punks don't save the world.
 When later entries like Snow Crash deconstructed the genre to death, it was in no small measure by falling back on heroics and comfortable emotional anchors, or recasting loserdom as something to be redeemed instead of a framework to be grokked and acted within.